 Sustainable weight loss

 When you start trying to lose weight, it's tempting to want results as quickly as possible.
-So many diets promise you quick results — fasting diets, the ketogenic diet, 3-day diets, cabbage soup diets, and high protein diets being just some of the extreme examples.
+So many diets promise you quick results — fasting diets, the ketogenic diet, 3-day diets, cabbage soup diets, and high protein diets are just some of the extreme examples.
 However, are these really the best diets for sustainable weight loss?

 The quickest way to lose weight isn't necessarily the safest or healthiest.
 Fad diets and drastic exercise regimes are unlikely to produce long-term results.
 If you are looking to lose and maintain a healthy weight, then sustainable lifestyle choices are your key to success.
 Here are some great tips on how to diet safely.